pwmckenna/pwmckenna.github.io/_posts/2012-6-30-making-of-one-click.md

 The thrill of victory wasn't able to mask a few glaring limitations however.
 With the palooza over, we needed to justify it as a product, and the combination of being Windows only and quite invasive was too much to overcome.
 So OneClick was shelved.

 Time passed.
 Kyle and I continued to build out the [btapp.js](http://github.com/bittorrenttorque/btapp) library that sits on top of our Torque plugin/client, in preparation for the release of our public api.

+For a bit of background on Torque, read [Building Torque](../../../2012/06/29/building-torque.html)...

 Then late afternoon some Friday, I stumbled upon the Chrome Extension [webRequest](http://code.google.com/chrome/extensions/webRequest.html) api that gives you access to all the http headers for requests in Chrome.
 Which meant that not only could I filter for .torrent file requests, but I could go one step farther and just wait for a server to serve up a file with the *application/x-bittorrent* mime type before springing into action.
 I immediately slowed my ascent up Balmers peek, declined the co-worker invite to Zeitgeist (apparently it was quite the evening), and dove in.

 Writing Chome extensions is actually fairly simple.
 Despite my failure to deliver on the foolishly bold claim I made to Art, saying that I'd have OneClick rewritten as a extension before he left for the day, it really wasn't too much work.
 Their [getting started page](http://code.google.com/chrome/extensions/getstarted.html) is really precise, and their documentation and examples are really thorough, especially for [webRequests](http://code.google.com/chrome/extensions/webRequest.html).